pinax/pinax-stripe-light/docs/reference/actions.md

 Args:

-- invoice: the `pinax.stripe.models.Invoice` object to syncronize
+- invoice: the `pinax.stripe.models.Invoice` object to synchronize
 - items: the data from the Stripe API representing the line items

 ## Plans

 #### pinax.stripe.actions.plans.sync_plans

-Syncronizes all plans from the Stripe API
+Synchronizes all plans from the Stripe API

 ## Refunds